An Online Safety Advisor will be in touch within 24 hours

 2.5.2 Parents: Accounts may be closed, but parents can re-register for continued access to the free content.

 3.1 We offer various different memberships to suit your particular requirements.
-These memberships vary in respect of the content available through that membership and whether they are single user or multiple user.
-There are also different memberships available for The National College and National Online Safety.
+These memberships vary in respect of which site(s) they apply to, the content and functionality available through that membership and whether they are single user or multiple user.
 Before purchasing a membership, please check carefully to ensure that the membership you are purchasing meets your requirements.

 3.2 Where a membership is purchased for a single user, it must only be used by that user.
 You must ensure that neither the account nor the content accessible through that account must be shared with other individuals, whether within your school or elsewhere.